Internal Security Department (Singapore): History

 The department was initially established as the Criminal Intelligence Department in 1918 after the Sepoy Mutiny of 1915.
 In 1933, the CID was renamed as Special Branch.

 In 1939, it was restructured into the Malayan Security Service (MSS) which was not yet fully operational by the time of the outbreak of the Second World War.
 The MSS was disrupted by the Japanese invasion and subsequent occupation of Singapore and Malaya.
 It was disbanded in 1948 and two secret branches, one in Singapore and the other in Malaysia, were created.

-The Singapore Special Branch (SSB) was first established on 23 August 1948 by the British colonial government, after the CPM launched an armed uprising through the Malayan National Liberation Army (MNLA) to establish a communist state.
+The Singapore Special Branch (SSB) was first established on 23 August 1948 by the British colonial government, after the CPM launched an armed uprising through the Malayan National Liberation Army (MNLA) to establish a communist state in what became known as the Malayan Emergency.
 It was structured under the Singapore Police Force and headed by a Deputy Commissioner.
+During the 12-year uprising, the SSB worked in cooperation with its British and Malayan counterparts to counter MNLA activities by rooting out armed cells and CPM agents embedded within various civil organisations such as trade unions.
+Such activities continued following the end of the uprising; a covert security operation in 1963, known as Operation Coldstore, led to the detention of 113 suspected subversives.

 During the 1950s and 1960s, it was also known as the Internal Security Council (ISC).
 After Singapore became independent in 1965, the SSB/ISC was restructured and renamed the Internal Security Department (ISD), becoming a separate agency on 17 February 1966, together with its foreign counterpart, the Security and Intelligence Division (SID).
 Both agencies operated under the former Ministry of Interior and Defence until 11 August 1970, when the ministry was split into the Defence (MINDEF) and Home Affairs (MHA) ministries, with SID and ISD falling under them respectively.

+Commenting on the battle against the Communist Party of Malaya (CPM), then Deputy Prime Minister Goh Keng Swee stated that an "efficient secret police" was necessary to counter dangers such as insurgencies and violent rebellions in the country.

 Notable incidents

-Communist threat

-During the Malayan Emergency between 1948 and 1960, the CPM attempted to overthrow the government to win independence for Malaya from the British Empire and to establish communism.
-During the 12-year conflict, the CPM raided British colonial police and military installations.
-It also attempted to bankrupt the British occupation by raiding economic targets such as mines, plantations and trains.
-The SSB worked in cooperation with its British and Malayan counterparts to stop the Communist threat by destroying armed cells and rooting out CPM agents embedded within various civil organisations such as trade unions.
-A covert security operation in 1963, known as Operation Coldstore led to the detention of 113 suspected subversives.